Gucci-Man/Capstone-II/README.md

 **To seed database:**
 psql < foodie_fit_db_setup.sql

+### Running the backend
+`npm run start` - Starts the backend in production mode

+`npm run dev` - Starts the backend in development mode

+`npm run test` - Runs tests

+### Running the frontend
+`npm run dev` - Starts the frontend in dev mode

 ## Project Layout

 1. **Backend API**: you'll need a backend server and API to act as an intermediary between your React app and the PostgreSQL database.
 Popular technologies for building this include: